Hawaii mourns the dead in ferocious wildfires while officials warn the full toll is not yet known

 The blaze that swept into centuries-old Lahaina on Tuesday destroyed nearly every building in the town of 13,000, leaving a grid of gray rubble wedged between the blue ocean and lush green slopes.
 That fire has been 85% contained, according to the county, while the Upcountry fire has been 60% contained.

 “There’s very little left there,” Gov. Josh Green said, holding up a map of the area titled “Buildings Damaged in Maui Wildfires Lahaina Area.”
+He added that “an estimated value of $5.6 billion has gone away.”

 Crews with cadaver dogs had covered just 3% of the search area, Maui Police Chief John Pelletier said Saturday.